JunLee8108/Refined/README.md

 # Refined Seoul 👕

 ### ❓ Introduction
-- 'Refined Seoul' is a fictional luxury fashion brand.
+- 'Refined Seoul' is a fictional luxury fashion brand that embodies the essence of sophistication, innovation, and timeless elegance.

 ### 💻 Tech Stack
 - React